-2. Identify a group or multiple groups of PCs for deployment - Each group of related PCs is known as a PowerMAN 'site'.
+1. Identify a group or multiple groups of PCs for deployment - Each group of related PCs is known as a PowerMAN 'site'.

 An ideal site is a group of similar PC's within a defined environment such as an office, department or computer room.
+It is also good practice to use a separate site for areas with distinct power management strategies.
+This will allow you to compare areas.

 A typical site can have from 20 to several hundred computers and will be suitable for managing as a single entity.
 After deployment you should try not to change the scope of the site (it is easy to create another one) as this may reduce the quality of the report data gathered.

-You can easily create additional sites to logically divide your estate of managed computers.
+You can easily create additional sites to logically divide your estate of managed computers and nest sites within one another to reflect your organisation structure.

 There is no limit on the number of sites supported.

-3. Allocate a unique SiteGUID for each site - This is a unique identity used to track a group of computers for reporting purposes.
-A GUID may be generated on the PowerMAN server platform using the Add/Move Site link:
+2. If using manual site creation, allocate a unique SiteGUID for each site - A SiteGUID may be generated on the PowerMAN reporting website using the Add/Move Site link: